Growth Metrics

 International Business Machines (IBM) Loans and Notes Receivables (2016 - 2023)

-International Business Machines (IBM) has 15 years of Loans and Notes Receivables data on record, last reported at $6.1 billion in Q1 2023.
+International Business Machines has reported Loans and Notes Receivables over the past 15 years, most recently at $6.1 billion for Q1 2023.

-• Loans and Notes Receivables reached $6.1 billion in Q1 2023 per IBM's latest filing, down from $6.9 billion in the prior quarter.
+• Loans and Notes Receivables for Q1 2023 was $6.1 billion at International Business Machines, down from $6.9 billion in the prior quarter.